-In the pachinko and pachislot machine market, a harsh market environment persists.
+The pachinko and pachislot machine market, which is the main market for the Group, shows signs of recovery as the gradual downtrend in the market since 2006 bottomed out in the fiscal 2020.
+Nevertheless, the business environment surrounding the Group still remains harsh as a more widespread reuse of device components including the Company's products is causing a contraction in demand.
 However, the pachinko and pachislot market is a huge market where demand for electronic parts such as the Group's is robust.
 Additionally, there remain some areas in which the Group has not entered and are open to business possibilities for the Group.
-The Group recognizes that the pachinko and pachislot market will continue to be an important market.

-For the pachinko and pachislot machine market, the Group will continue to expand into the system business with graphics LSI products, our mainstay products, at its core.
+The Group recognizes that the pachinko and pachislot machine market will continue to be an important market.
+For the pachinko and pachislot machine market, the Group will expand into the system business with graphics LSI products and memory-module products at its core.
 Furthermore, the Company will diversify its products through product development for new areas in the pachinko and pachislot machine market.
 Also, the Group is intent on improving the development-support environment that would alleviate customers' burden of development and providing more customer-oriented high-value-added solutions.
-Through the organic implementation of such measures, the Group intends to secure stable profits and achieve medium- to long-term growth in a harsh market environment.
+Through the organic implementation of such measures, the Group intends to secure stable profits and achieve medium-to long-term growth in a harsh market environment.